 A portion of TTC Line 1 to close early next Mon-Thurs

-Next Monday through Thursday, May 6-9, the portion of the TTC’s Line 1 between Eglinton and Bloor stations will close at 11 p.m. nightly for track maintenance.
+Next week, the portion of the TTC’s Line 1 between Wilson and St Clair West stations will close at 11 p.m. nightly from Mon., Apr.
+15 through Thurs., Apr.
+18 for track maintenance.

 Shuttle buses will run, stopping at each station along the route.
-Summerhill Station will be closed, but all others will remain open for fare sales and access to surface routes.
-Shuttle loading and offloading locations will vary from station to station.
-TTC staff will be on hand to direct customers and answer questions.
+Glencairn Station will be closed, but all others will remain open for fare sales and access to surface routes.
+Shuttle loading and offloading procedures will vary from station to station.
+TTC staff will be on hand to help direct customers to the appropriate shuttle locations.
+For more information, please visit ttc.ca.

-The TTC is reminding customers that the portion of Line 2 between Victoria Park and Kennedy stations will be closed tomorrow to allow TTC crews to perform essential track maintenance work.
+The TTC is also reminding customers that this weekend, Apr.
+13-14, the portion of Line 1 between Bloor and Osgoode stations will be closed as TTC crews continue the installation of the new Automatic Train Control (ATC) signal system.

 The TTC is committed to keeping customers informed about work and events that impact service and about alternative routes.
 For the most up-to-date information, follow @TTCNotices on Twitter or sign up for eAlerts.